 Covers every major aspect of security on a Linux system.
-Written by an industry expert, this book is divided into three natural parts to illustrate
+Written by an industry expert, this book is divided into three natural parts to illustrate key concepts in the field.
+It opens with a discussion of the risks, threats,

 - Focuses on Linux as a server operating system. - Covers every major aspect of security on a Linux system. - Uses examples from Red Hat Enterprise Linux and Ubuntu Server Edition, two of the major distributions built for servers. - Explores open source and proprietary tools when building a layered security strategy for your Linux operating system. - Offers step-by-step instructions for identifying weaknesses and creating more secure cyber security systems.